timothyjellison/my-old-portfolio-blog/_posts/2016-8-17-Easy-Responsive-Layouts-With-Flexbox.md

 }
 ```

 Notice we started with the column arrangement first to keep within a mobile-first design pattern.
 All we need for the vertical arrangement of items is to set the parent's display property to a value of "flex" and its flex-direction property to a value of "column".
-Then inside the media query we change the flex-direction to "row" so that our items are arranged horizontally, and we set the items' width to 33.333% to make sure they're spread evenly across the page.
+Then inside the media query we change the flex-direction to "row" so that our items are arranged horizontally, and we set the items' width to 33.333% to make sure they're spread in three evenly sized columns across the page.

-You can easily use this to create, for example, a four-column layout for a news site.
+You can easily adapt this to create, for example, a four-column layout for a news site.
 It will have 25% width on each news story when there's enough room, but will switch to a column layout when space gets tight.
 [Here's a pen to demonstrate.](http://codepen.io/tellison/pen/VjRRwa)

 Pretty cool, huh?
 So far we've gotten some good milage out of just two flexbox properties.
 I'll dig more into flexbox tomorrow.
 And again, I want to recommend Chris Coyier's awesome [guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) over on CSS Tricks.